6G Channel Modeling: Requirement, Measurement, Methodology and Simulator: Multi-Frequency Channel Measurements and Models

 \subsection{Summary and Prospects}

+New mid-band channel measurement campaigns have been carried out in typical scenarios, such as UMa, UMi, and InH.
+The channel characteristics of the new mid-band are different from those of other frequency bands such as sub-6 GHz, mmWave and THz bands.
+The path loss is less than that in high-frequency bands such as mmWave and THz, which is conducive to coverage.
+The delay spread is less than sub-6 GHz, and a smaller protection interval can be set in the frame structure.
+The new mid-band combines the advantages of coverage and capacity, making it the major candidate frequency band for future 6G applications.

-In summary, extensive THz channel measurement campaigns have been carried out in typical scenarios, such as InH, data centers, and outdoor streets.
-Existing studies indicate that the THz band exhibits significantly different channel characteristics compared to sub-6 GHz and mmWave bands, including characteristics such as reflection, high path loss, and sparsity.
+Existing studies indicate that the THz band exhibits different channel characteristics based on THz band channel measurements and characteristic comparisons, including characteristics such as scattering, reflection, high path loss, and sparsity.
 Stochastic, deterministic, and hybrid channel modeling approaches have been employed in THz channel modeling.
-Among them, the data and model dual-driven THz channel modeling method show promising prospects.
+Among them, the data and model dual-driven THz channel modeling methods show promising prospects.
 Despite the research on THz channels in recent years, many open issues motivate future research efforts in the following areas \cite{THz_Ref_61}.